Mgla96/ssh-watcher/internal/config/README.md

     FailedLoginInvalidUsername bool `default:"true" split_words:"true"`
-    // SleepInterval is the interval in seconds to sleep between log file reads SleepInterval int `default:"2" split_words:"true"` }
+    // SleepInterval is the interval in seconds to sleep between log file reads SleepInterval int `default:"2" split_words:"true"`
+    // LogFileLocation is the location of the log file to watch LogFileLocation string `default:"/var/log/auth.log" split_words:"true"` }
 ```